-The Board of Directors for the next fiscal year will be comprised of eight directors.
+The Board of Directors for the next fiscal year will be comprised of seven directors.
 Independent and unrelated directors are those who are independent of management of the Corporation or of management of a significant shareholder and are free from any interest and any business or other relationship which could, or could reasonably be perceived to, materially interfere with the director's ability to act with a view to the best interests of the Corporation.

-The Board has determined that G. Douglas Goodfellow, Chair of the Board, and David A. Goodfellow are non-independent.
+The Board has determined that G. Douglas Goodfellow and David A. Goodfellow are nonindependent.
 The main factors taken into consideration for this determination were the significance of their respective participation interest in the Corporation, their past involvement with the Corporation and family ties with the Corporation's current President and Chief Executive Officer.
-While each of these factors are not fatal per se, the Board decided it would be more prudent to consider them as non-independent.
-Stephen A. Jarislowsky, Alain Côté (Lead Director and Chair of the Audit Committee), Paule Têtu, James W. Hewitt, Robert F. Hall and Sarah S. Prichard are independent.
+While each of these factors is not fatal per se, the Board decided it would be more prudent to consider them as non-independent.
+Stephen A. Jarislowsky, Alain Côté, James Hewitt, Robert Hall, Sarah Prichard are independent.
 Independent directors have direct and unlimited access to other management members and other managers, as well as to the independent external auditors of the Corporation.
 The independent directors.
 However, such directors are given the opportunity to meet on an ad hoc basis during regularly scheduled Board meetings, or otherwise as appropriate.
 The Board of Directors does not find it necessary to add structures to those that already exist in order to ensure its independence vis-à-vis management.
 Any given director may retain the services of an outside advisor at the Corporation's expense, subject to approval by the chair of the Board.